 Think of something you love to do.
 Choose one thing that’s available to you now.

-So – how long will it take?
+I know, you don’t have time.
+But – how long is it going to take?
 As much as three minutes for a drawing, a song or a dance.

 Take this action.
 This tiny, little action.
 Now.

 - Take a sheet of paper and do a quick drawing.

 - If you are alone, put on a song and sing it or dance to the music.

 A very small amount of time – three minutes – is available to you!

 This is an act of love and self-care for creative people.

 See?
 You always have enough time for this!